 Itinerant professionals are skilled and trained, provide support to students with severe developmental, speech, language, hearing, health, orthopedic, or vision impairments to be successful in general education classes in their neighborhood schools.

 Special day class teachers, instructional assistants and itinerant professionals provide specially designed instruction for students with similar disabilities.
 These services and classrooms are located on general education school sites which enable students to participate with non-disabled peers to the greatest extent possible.

-Through the caring and commitment of public education and effective leadership and instruction, we empower students and parents by supporting independence, providing opportunities through implementation of best practices, and establishing partnerships for life-long learning.
+Through the caring and commitment of public education and effective leadership and instruction, we empower students and parents by supporting independence, providing opportunities through the implementation of best practices, and establishing partnerships for lifelong learning.

 Our impact on individuals with disabilities and their families will provide independence, opportunity and hope for the future.

 - I am concerned with my child's development, who do I contact for an assessment for my child who is 0-3 years old?

 - I am concerned with my child's development, who do I contact for an assessment for my child who is 3 to 5 years old?

 - What school district do I live in?

 - I am interested in enrolling my child in preschool, do you have any preschools that you can recommend?

 - My child is having difficulty in school.
 How do I get them assessed?